 Sawing through the bones of a fish still flopping on a broken oar, I often thought of how I could make this game more playful.
 On childhood fishing trips I’d grow restless aboard our pontoon as my dad smoked cigars, laughed with friends, cast a line into the shit hued currents of the Red River.
-We were always chained to trees that climbed into the river thinking they could swim but found themselves capable of little more than to lay and wait to drown.
+We were always chained to trees that climbed into the river thinking they could swim but found themselves capable of little more than laying in wait to drown.
 Browning leaves like fingers on limbs stuck out of water as if waving for help, their trunk spines forever held in bondage by our rusted boat.
 A vessel with a mad surgeon on deck.

 After a couple hours of idle floating, pounding against the current in search of new trees to tie upon, maybe catching a fish or two myself, I sometimes wound up at the front of the pontoon.
 We used various “lower” fish we caught as cut bait.
 The ones few wanted to net or boil, those regarded as trash species.
 My job was to hack apart these river bastards, but a couple times I spun this task into a fantasy born from boredom.
 When a carp or mooneye snacked on a frog’s head or curled worm, they inevitably found themselves in my surgical tent, given to the ecstasies of a ten year old boy and his dull blade.

 But despite the bizarre fun I had with our catch, nothing compared to the feeling stirred from being on the water with my dad.
-I only resorted to my games when there were others with us — friends of his mostly, sometimes a few cousins.
+I only resorted to my games when there were others with us — friends of his mostly, sometimes a cousin.
 Only picked up the knife when no one was really paying attention to me or what I was doing.
 Even though there was only a couple times at most where I did these shitty things that went beyond what was considered normal for cutting up bait, I wish they hadn’t happened.
 When it was just us two my interest was wholly in him and this pastime we practiced together.

 Sometimes we watched bald eagles swoop through sky or the sun setting behind thick trees still green with summer life.
 In those idle times he’d coat his beard in mosquito spray and tell stories about his dad cutting ice off this very river.
 About how when he was growing up there was a crazy man named Ozmond who lived in a shack near the water and always paddled across to visit their farm for food or work or company.
 Later he’d let me drive the pontoon, and I’d laugh, feeling its power, watching the wind whip the hair of my father as he gave me thumbs up.